Committees

 It consists of four representatives, (one elected and three community), from each of the two towns.

 Members: Coun.
-Noah Donovan, Jamie Clarke, Amy Watling, Crystal Collette.
+Noah Donovan, Jamie Clarke, Amy Watling, Carole MacFarquhar.

 Pursuant to the Regional Fire Protection Agreement between Quispamsis and Rothesay, the Fire Board was established for the purpose of providing fire protection to the residents of Quispamsis and Rothesay.